sovrynn/ecdo/5-TOOLS-DATA-DEV/scripts/rotational-path-kml/README.md

 Need Python installed, along with [pip](https://pip.pypa.io/en/stable/installation/) (Python package manager) and some Python packages (numpy, simplekml, geopy).

-Just try running the script in the command line; and follow the error messages.
+Just try running the script in the command line, and follow the error messages, which will tell you what to do.

 ## Running it